 - Resumes.
-We review against past employment reported on the taxes, W-2’s and 1099’s and ensure the resume meets the SBA’s unconditional control requirement.
+We review against past employment reported on the W-2’s and 1099’s and ensure the resume meets the full-time and SBA’s unconditional control requirement.

 - Supporting statements to corroborate SBA Personal Financial Statement amounts.
-We review each statement and properly allocate the correct amounts to the respective individual along with ensuring that the SBA’s time sensitivity requirements are met.
+We review each statement and properly allocate the correct amounts to the respective individual along with ensuring that the SBA requirement of less than 30-days old is met.

 - SBA Statement of Personal History.
 Review for completeness and accuracy.

 - Personal tax returns for the last three years.
 We review to ensure you meet the SBA Adjusted Gross Income requirements and all supporting statements, 1099’s and W-2’s are provided.

 - Evidence of IRS payment for any personal taxes owed, if applicable.

 - Business financial Statements for the current year to date and the last three years.
 We compare these against the company tax returns for accuracy and compliance to SBA required standards for financial statements.